johannschopplich/apiful/docs/guide/getting-started.md

 ## What Is This?

 APIful provides a unified interface to manage all your API interactions by setting up a client with default fetch options, such as the base API URL and headers.
-Extensions add a variety of features to the client to match your favorite flavor of API management.
+Extensions add a variety of features to the client through a sophisticated proxy-based architecture that maintains full TypeScript type safety while allowing runtime composition.
+This approach ensures that each extension can enhance or override behavior without breaking the client contract, while keeping bundle sizes minimal through intelligent tree-shaking.

 You can use one of the [built-in extensions](/guide/using-extensions#built-in-extensions) to get started right away, or create your own [custom extension](/guide/custom-extensions) to meet your specific needs.